-This is a registered pharmacy professional who is selected and appropriately trained to be responsible for the overall supervision and management of a specified trainee's educational progress throughout their entire training programme, as opposed to a single period of training2.
+This is a registered pharmacy professional who is selected and appropriately trained to be responsible for the overall supervision and management of a specified trainee's educational progress throughout their entire training programme, as opposed to a single period of training.

 The educational supervisor is responsible for the trainee's educational agreement.
 This will include formal assessment and sign off.
-The educational supervisor should understand the range of learning, assessment, and support opportunities for learning in the workplace.
+The educational supervisor should understand the range of learning, assessment, and support opportunities in the workplace.
 They should work collaboratively with colleagues to monitor and support the trainee's progression and foster learner autonomy.
-They should also be able to identify and support trainees requiring additional support, including interfacing with employment performance management procedures.
+They should also be able to identify and support trainees who need help with personal or professional issues that affect their employment and educational performance.

-Educational supervisors for trainee pharmacists are known as designated supervisors.
-Throughout this document, we will refer to designated supervisors as educational supervisors unless referring to specific requirements of trainee pharmacists and the foundation training year.
+Educational supervisors for foundation trainee pharmacists are known as designated supervisors and for pre-registration trainee pharmacy technicians (PTPTs) as designated educational supervisors.
+Throughout this document, we will refer to both supervisor types as educational supervisors unless referring to specific requirements of training.